martin-kokos/multi-agent-system/README.md

 Notice that when the values of gov agents (red) at a topic (green) are clustered enough, the topic (green) is solved and disappears.

-In order to draw conclusions from the simulation, we can take advantage of the simlicity of the model and observe events that would be otherwise be too rare to occur.
+In order to draw conclusions from the simulation, we can take advantage of the simplicity of the model and observe events that would be otherwise be too rare to occur.
 Or we are able to run many simulations in order to do statistical analysis and draw conclusions from them, which would otherwise stay hidden in the noise of a single simulation.

 #### Simulation tuning